Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Notice that we don’t put brackets after an array name when passing it to a function:
+Notice that we don't put brackets after an array name when passing it to a function:

 ```C
 total = sum_array(b[], LEN); /*** WRONG ***/
 ```

 An important point about array arguments: A function has no way to check that we've passed it the correct array length.
 We can exploit this fact by telling the function that the array is smaller than it really is.
-Suppose that we’ve only stored 50 numbers in the `b` array, even though it can hold 100.
+Suppose that we've only stored 50 numbers in the `b` array, even though it can hold 100.
 We can sum just the first 50 elements by writing

 ```C
 total = sum_array(b, 50); /* sums first 50 elements */
 ```

 `sum_array` will ignore the other 50 elements.
-(Indeed, it won’t know that they even exist!)
+(Indeed, it won't know that they even exist!)

 <!-- START: div -->
 <div class="infoBox">